-- Be sure the PCE FQDN (hostname) is the same as before the upgrade. - Be sure the and IP addresses for all NICs are the same as before the upgrade. - Set up NTP and IPTables.
+- Be sure the PCE FQDN (hostname) is the same as before the upgrade. - Be sure the and IP addresses for all NICs are the same as before the upgrade. - Set up NTP and IPTables as described in OS Setup and Package Dependencies in PCE Installation and Upgrade Guide.